Solar inverter: Three-phase microinverters

 Efficient conversion of DC power to AC requires the inverter to store energy from the panel while the grid's AC voltage is near zero, and then release it again when it rises.
 This requires considerable amounts of energy storage in a small package.
 The lowest-cost option for the required amount of storage is the electrolytic capacitor, but these have relatively short lifetimes normally measured in years, and those lifetimes are shorter when operated hot, like on a rooftop solar panel.
 This has led to considerable development effort on the part of microinverter developers, who have introduced a variety of conversion topologies with lowered storage requirements, some using the much less capable but far longer lived thin film capacitors where possible.

 Three-phase electric power represents another solution to the problem.
 In a three-phase circuit, the power does not vary between (say) +120 to -120 V between two lines, but instead varies between 60 and +120 or -60 and -120 V, and the periods of variation are much shorter.
 Inverters designed to operate on three phase systems require much less storage.
-A three-phase micro using zero-voltage switching can also offer higher circuit density and lower cost components, while improving conversion efficiency to over 98%, better than the typical one-phase peak around 96%.
+A three-phase microinverter, using zero-voltage switching, can also offer higher circuit density and lower cost components, while improving conversion efficiency to over 98%, better than the typical one-phase peak around 96%.

 Three-phase systems, however, are generally only seen in industrial and commercial settings.
 These markets normally install larger arrays, where price sensitivity is the highest.
 Uptake of three-phase micros, in spite of any theoretical advantages, appears to be very low.